zoia-s/zoia-s/README.md

 ### Hi there 👋
-I'm Zoya, an aspiring software developer from New York City.
+I'm Zoia, an aspiring software developer from New York City.
 <!--

 Here are some ideas to get you started: